fernandoagomezf/python-todo-app/README.md

 If the data file is not found, it will be recreated.

-## Architecture
+### Architecture

-The application will be a command-line application, no user interface will be added other than the terminal.
-Possible commands:
+The application is a command-line application, no user interface will be added other than the terminal.

-* show - displays the tasks availble, including an icon telling whether the task is overdue or not.
-* add - adds a new task, input the subject, due date and notes.
-* edit - allows to edit a specific task by changing the subject, due date and notes.
-* delete - removes an existing task.
-* detail - shows the detail of a specific task, including the notes.
-* progress - allows to report a change in the progress of ta task, use 0 to mark the task as pending, 100 to mark it as completed.
-* promote - changes the priority of a task, from low to normal, or normal to high.
-* demote - changes the priority of atask, from normal to low, or high to normal.

-Other commands for application management:
-* help - shows a small menu of the available commands.
-* clear - clears the screen.
-* exit - terminates the application.

 The data will be persisted in a SQLite 3 local database.
 Internally, the data is loaded when the application starts into a Pandas DataFrame, and saved as a table when a